Mark Bourlakas

 Mark Allen Bourlakas was the sixth bishop of the Episcopal Diocese of Southwestern Virginia.

 Biography

 After studies at Sewanee: The University of the South and Seabury-Western Theological Seminary, he was ordained to the diaconate on May 24, 1997, and to the priesthood on December 6, 1997.
 After ordination, he served parishes in North Carolina, South Carolina, and Tennessee.
 On November 20, 2006, the cathedral chapter elected him Dean of Christ Church Cathedral in Louisville, Kentucky. he was installed in 2007.
 Bourlakas was elected Bishop of Southwestern Virginia on March 9, 2013, and was consecrated on July 20, 2013, at the Roanoke Performing Arts Theatre.
+In 2025, he resigned and assumed duties as an assistant bishop in the Diocese of Virginia on June 1, 2025, based in Falls Church, Virginia.